Call Today! Free Immediate Response (818) 781-1570

 How Our Los Angeles Criminal Lawyers Can Help You

 Finding a way to avoid a California felony conviction is crucial.
-In a case where it's not possible, then the focus must shift over to finding a strategy to minimize the consequences of a conviction.
+If this is not possible, the focus must shift to finding a strategy to minimize the consequences of a conviction.

 Probation is an option for many types of felony crimes.
-A defendant has a higher chance of receiving probation if they follow a certain strategy after they were charged.
-This could include drug or alcohol treatment, counseling, anger management counseling, and others.
+A defendant has a higher chance of receiving probation if they follow a certain strategy after being charged.
+This strategy could include drug or alcohol treatment, counseling, anger management counseling, and others.

 Our Los Angeles criminal defense lawyers might be able to negotiate with the prosecutor for reduced charges or even get the case dropped.
 Also, through prefiling intervention, it might be possible to avoid the formal filing of charges.
-We need to first review the details of your felony case.
+We need to review the details of your felony case first.

 Related Content: